imrnmzri/nwsmalaysia/README.md

-# nwsmalaysia
+# National Weather System Website, Malaysia
-An NWS-like website as an idea to improve visibility of real-time and historical weather data in Malaysia
+An NWS-like website as an idea to improve visibility of real-time and historical weather data in Malaysia.
+Focus on fast-to-navigate website, data-heavy information, and priotizing alerts/releases